Skip to main content

 How Does Exogenous Testosterone Disrupt the HPG Axis?

 When bioidentical testosterone is administered in a TRT protocol, it bypasses the entire upstream signaling cascade.
-The resulting supraphysiological serum testosterone levels provide a powerful and continuous signal to the hypothalamus and pituitary.
+The resulting supraphysiological serum testosterone levels provide a powerful and continuous negative feedback signal to the hypothalamus and pituitary.
 The hypothalamus sharply curtails its pulsatile secretion of GnRH, and the pituitary gonadotrophs become refractory.

 The consequence is a profound suppression of endogenous LH and FSH production.
 This shutdown of the axis explains the common side effects of testicular atrophy and cessation of spermatogenesis, as the testes are deprived of their primary stimulating signals.